 “Denmark is heralded as the doyen of green wind power.
 In practice, Denmark’s national grid is highly unstable and its wind farms have resulted in almost no reduction in established ‘conventional’ electricity generation.
 As with most ‘wonder solutions’ to global problems, when one scratches beneath the surface all is not as the promoters and politicians would have us believe”.

 Cornwall is suffering from too many wind farms and a failure of the planning authority to stand up to the government and renewable energy developers to say that enough is enough.
 The county’s landscape must not be allowed to be destroyed for the sake of a spurious ideal about renewable energy – and particularly Cornwall Council’s objective of making Cornwall self-sufficient in renewable energy.

 It is absolutely vital that planning applications for wind turbines, wind farms and large scale solar farms are continually challenged.
 The people of Cornwall must not allow the character of the county’s landscape to be destroyed by renewable energy schemes that are unreliable, costly, speculative and unsightly.

-This entry was posted in News - Current Issues - Events and tagged climate change, landscapes, tranquil places.
+This entry was posted in News and Events and tagged climate change, landscapes, tranquil places.
 Bookmark the permalink.